Skip to Content

 Serving Suggestions

-Plating plays a role in the nihari experience.
-Arrange the beef shanks in a shallow bowl and spoon the masala around it.
-Drizzle the oil (tari) over the top and garnish with the reserved onions, fresh ginger, cilantro, and green chilies.
+The way you plate nihari adds to the experience.
+Arrange the beef shanks in a shallow bowl and spoon the masala around them.
+Drizzle the reserved oil (tari) over the top and garnish with crispy onions, fresh ginger, cilantro leaves, and chopped green chilies.

 Frequently Asked Questions